gleisonsdm/Kuifje-Documentation/JSON/JSON.md

 ## Readable Format

-To dump the output in the Kuifje readable JSON standard, it is necessary to add the flag "json1".
+The flag "json1" dumps the output in the Kuifje readable JSON standard ("_read.json" extension).
+This JSON format is readable by humans.
-These JSON files can also be read for machines.
+It can also be readable for machines.

 Command Line Example:
 ```sh